AVEVA/CONNECT-data-services-developer-docs/content/overview/get-started/gs-communities.md

 - Share data across engineering and operational partners.

-To create or join a community, follow the applicable scenario below listed in the headings below.
+To create or join a community, follow the applicable scenario listed in the headings below.
 Regardless of which scenario you follow, reviewing the following documentation on communities is recommended:

 - <xref:communities>
 - [Community user roles](xref:community-setup#community-user-roles)